build2/libbuild2-autoconf/README.md

 }
 ```

-This mechanism can also be used to override the build-in checks, for example:
+This mechanism can also be used to override the built-in checks, for example:

 ```
 h{config}: in{config}